Harald-U/workshop-openshift-on-ibm-cloud/7-source-to-image.md

 OpenShift provides several builder images out of the box, for example for Node.js and Wildfly applications.
 In order to support other runtimes, for example Open Liberty, custom builder images can be built and deployed.
 Since this workshop uses Open Liberty, we will use a [builder image for Open Liberty](https://github.com/nheidloff/s2i-open-liberty) which needs to be deployed before the actual Open Liberty microservice can be deployed.

-In order to deploy the image builder 'nheidloff/s2i-open-liberty' the OpenShift Web Console is used.
+To deploy the image builder 'nheidloff/s2i-open-liberty' the OpenShift Web Console is used.

 ### Step 1

+First we need to add the Open Liberty builder image to the OpenShift internal image registry.
+For reasons unknown, Red Hat decided to place the Image Registry in the default namespace in version 3 of OpenShift.
+(This has changed in version 4.)

-In order to open the registry console, choose the default project, expand registry-console and click on the URL.
+To open the registry console, choose the default project, expand registry-console and click on the URL.

 <kbd><img src="images/lab-7-step-2.png" /></kbd>